Professor of the Practice of Finance, UNC Kenan-Flagler Business School and Former Treasurer of Exxon Chemical and Exxon Mobil Chemical Company

-As the director of the Center for Logistics and Digital Strategy, she helps industry leverage digital technology, especially intelligent agents, to redesign business processes.
+As the director of the Center for Logistics and Digital Strategy, Greis helps industry leverage digital technology, especially intelligent agents, to redesign business processes.
 The Center also works with state, federal and foreign governments to develop transportation infrastructures that will address future business needs.

 She is a co-founder of the Global Logistics Research Initiative (GLORI), a consortium of 13 universities conducting applied logistics research.
 GLORI projects, such as those on the air express industry and virtual teaming, focus on the development and implementation of Internet-based tools for managing the complexity of the logistics environment.

 Greis is leader of the research faculty of LOGTECH, a UNC project benchmarking logistics technologies and practices in the public and private sectors.
 LOGTECH also includes an executive education program that brings together military and commercial executives to share knowledge and experience.